boomerang-io/tasks/README.md

 # Boomerang Worker CLI and Common Core

+**This project is now archived and migrated to the open source github.com/boomerang-io project**

 The purpose of this image is to provide a base foundation for Boomerang Workers by providing an easy to leverage CLI and also Common Core functions or methods.

 ## Contributing